Updated: July 2, 2022

-Acne.ca is a secure, confidential, internet-based system that connects people desiring effective acne therapy with formally trained board-certified dermatologists.
-The dermatologist uses digital pictures and information to formulate an individual treatment plan for your acne (which typically includes prescription medications).
+Acne.ca is a secure, confidential, internet-based system that connects people desiring effective acne or skincare therapy with formally trained board-certified dermatologists.
+The dermatologist uses digital pictures and information to formulate an individual treatment plan for your skin condition (which typically includes prescription medications).
 The service occurs entirely online; there is no “in-office” visit.
 The service is quick, reliable, and secure.
-Your acne is managed by authentic skin experts irrespective of your location.
+Your skin condition is managed by authentic skin experts irrespective of your location.

 For most people, a consultation takes around ten to fifteen minutes.
-You answer some general questions about the severity of your acne, things you’ve tried, general health etc. After that, you submit a few digital photos of your skin using your smartphone, tablet or webcam.
-You can choose your pharmacy (or your prescription can be sent to the nearest pharmacy based on your location), and pay the consultation fee (credit card or PayPal).
+You answer some general questions about skin condition and its severity, things you’ve tried, general health etc. After that, you submit a few digital photos of your skin using your smartphone, tablet or webcam.
+You can choose your pharmacy (or your prescription can be sent to the nearest pharmacy based on your location), and pay the consultation fee.

 Absolutely.
 Dermatology is a “visual specialty”.
-Almost all conditions that a dermatologist sees are based on visual cues and acne is no different.
+Almost all conditions that a dermatologist sees are based on visual cues, acne included.
 The Acne.ca service allows for rapid, direct access to a specialist without the need for a referral.
 An optimal treatment plan is prepared for you, generally within 24 hours.
 There is no waiting in the doctor’s office, no time taken off from work or school.
 Think about how much your time is worth.

 Once you submit your consultation, you will be directed to your “dashboard”.
 Your dashboard includes: